pvaret/SunsetSettings/docs/source/usage.rst

 declaration of intention for what the Keys will hold, and will cause a type error if a given default does not match the intended type of its Key.

-By default, a Key can contain a `str`, an `int`, a `float`, or a `bool`.
-But Keys can also contain any arbitrary type, so long as they are instantiated with a corresponding :class:`~sunset.Serializer` argument.
+By default, a Key can contain a `str`, an `int`, a `float`, a `bool`, or an `enum.Enum` subclass.
+But Keys can also contain any arbitrary type, so long as they are instantiated with a :class:`~sunset.Serializer` argument for that type.
 See :ref:`storing-custom-types`.

-As a convenience, SunsetSettings provides the :class:`~sunset.SerializableEnum` and :class:`~sunset.SerializableFlag` classes, which are subclasses of respectively `enum.Enum` and `enum.Flag` that SunsetSettings knows how to serialize.

 Related keys can be grouped together with the :class:`~sunset.Bunch` class.